Salesforce backup and recovery best practices for a reliable recovery process

 2. Know who’s responsible for backups

-Communicating who’s responsible for backing up your data to the wider business is a vital detail that’s often overlooked.
+Communicating who’s responsible for your data backups to the wider business is a vital detail that’s often overlooked.
 As the Salesforce development team, you’ll often be the default point of contact if a data incident or loss is noticed.
-Having a team, instead of a single person, that takes ownership of backups avoids having a single point of failure.
+Clear ownership builds resilience at scale — avoid a single point of failure by making backups a shared responsibility across the team.

 You’ll need to work out how to empower a team to collaborate on recovery, without giving continuous access to sensitive data in your backups.
 For example, with Gearset you can quickly assign permissions to view, edit or fully restore from backups, based on the need of the moment.